Wind Beneath My Wings: Background

-Several years earlier, Henley had written a poem with the same title for his ex-wife.
-One day, when the two men sat down to write a song for Bob Seger, Silbar saw that Henley had written that title on his legal pad, and was inspired by those words to write the song.
+Several years prior, Larry Henley had written a poem with the same title for his ex-wife.
+One day, when Henley and Jeff Silbar sat down to write a song for Bob Seger, Silbar saw that Henley had written that title on his legal pad and was inspired by those words to write the song.
 Apart from the title, the song did not incorporate any of the text of the original poem.
 Henley wrote the lyrics and Silbar wrote the music.

 Silbar and Henley recorded a demo of the song, which they gave to musician Bob Montgomery.
 Montgomery then recorded his own demo version of the song, changing it from the mid-tempo version he was given to a ballad.
 Silbar and Henley then offered the song to many artists, which eventually resulted in Roger Whittaker becoming the first to release the song commercially.
 It appears on his 1982 studio album, also titled The Wind Beneath My Wings.
 The song was shortly thereafter recorded by Australian artist Colleen Hewett and released by Avenue Records in 1982.
 Hewitt's recording became the first version of the song to be issued as a single and to appear on a national chart, peaking at No. 52 on Australia's Kent Music Report chart.

 The first year "Wind Beneath My Wings" appeared on a music industry trade publication chart in the United States was 1983.
-Singer Lou Rawls was the first to score a major hit with the song, as his version peaked at No. 10 on the Billboard Adult Contemporary chart, No. 60 on the Billboard Hot Black Singles chart, and No. 65 on the main Billboard Hot 100 singles chart.

-Gladys Knight & the Pips also released a recording of the song in 1983 under the title "Hero".
+Singer Lou Rawls was the first to score a major hit with the song, as his version peaked at No. 10 on the Billboard Adult Contemporary chart, No. 60 on the Billboard Hot Black Singles chart and No. 65 on the main Billboard Hot 100 singles chart.
+Gladys Knight & the Pips also released a recording of the song in 1983 under the title "Hero" for their album Visions.
 Their version peaked at No. 64 on Billboards Hot Black Singles chart while also reaching No. 23 on Billboards Adult Contemporary chart.
 Singer Gary Morris released a country version of the song in 1983.
-Morris's version of the song peaked at No. 4 on Billboards Hot Country Singles chart and later won both the Academy of Country Music and the Country Music Association awards for Song of the Year.
+Morris' version of the song peaked at No. 4 on Billboards Hot Country Singles chart and later won both the Academy of Country Music Awards for Song of the Year at the 19th Academy of Country Music Awards and Country Music Association Award for Song of the Year at the 1984 Country Music Association Awards.